apache/pekko/akka-docs/src/main/paradox/typed/cluster.md

 ### Using the Failure Detector

-Cluster uses the @apidoc[akka.remote.PhiAccrualFailureDetector](PhiAccrualFailureDetector) failure detector by default, or you can provide your by implementing the @apidoc[akka.remote.FailureDetector](FailureDetector) and configuring it:
+Cluster uses the @apidoc[remote.PhiAccrualFailureDetector](PhiAccrualFailureDetector) failure detector by default, or you can provide your by implementing the @apidoc[remote.FailureDetector](FailureDetector) and configuring it:

 ```
 akka.cluster.implementation-class = "com.example.CustomFailureDetector"